open-feature/open-feature-operator/docs/crds.md

         <td><b>ofrepPath</b></td>
         <td>string</td>
         <td>
-          OFREPPath is the path to be used for accessing the OFREP API<br/>
+          OFREPPath is the path to be used for accessing the OFREP API
+Default: /ofrep<br/>
         </td>
         <td>false</td>
       </tr><tr>